hannu-hell/ScorPIon/README.md

 ### Script 2 (scorpion_socket.py)
 This script allows to coonect the scorpion to a remote computer running python and allows to send commands for movements and camera functions.
 Again check the script file for the detailed commands.

 ####NOTE: If you intend to build it remember to be mindful of the power consumption of the RPi zero.
 It may influence the scripts running on it.
-I will post details of the build somewhere like the raspberryPi developers hub or a website soon if you may be interested in the build.
+I will post details of the build somewhere like the raspberryPi developers hub or instructables soon if you are interested in the build.